-Artificial Intelligence (or AI) raises many issues in relation to industrial property rights, both on the creation of a work or an invention, and on the protection of AI by IP rights.
+Artificial Intelligence (or AI) raises many questions in relation to industrial property rights, both on the creation of a work or an invention, and on the protection of AI by IP rights.

 What is AI?